Rhh98/GAMS-MIRO/tsp/README.md

     Input:
 </h4>

+There are two ways to solve the problem, one uses positional constraints and the other uses dynamic subtour elimination constraints.
+This can be changed in the input widgets data (default is Dynamic SEC).

-User can select the cities he/she may want to tour among the 50 capital cities in the U.S. The location information could also be modified if he/she want(Although not recommended since they're the real locations.)
+The user can also select the cities he/she may want to tour among the 50 capital cities in the U.S. The location information could also be modified (although the data is the real location coordinates.)

 <h4>
     Output:
 </h4>

-This gives the tour route(The Hamilton cycles) among the selected cities.
-The user can choose whether to display those cities not selected.
+This gives the tour route (a Hamilton cycle) among the selected cities.
+The user can choose whether or not to display those cities not selected.

 ## Solution Approach